dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

   - Kubernetes
 ---

-Since February we have been working on adopting Kubernetes and cloud-native technologies at [Turbine.ai](https://turbine.ai) in our simulation platform.
+Since February we have been working on adopting Kubernetes and cloud-native technologies in our cell simulation platformat [Turbine.ai](https://turbine.ai) .
 Part of the job entailed figuring out how to onboard developers who didn't practice DevOps before.

-Companies I've worked at the past 7 years have all used Kubernetes to some degree; and the last one, Turbine.ai, adopted it with my lead.
+Companies I've worked at during the past 7 years have all used Kubernetes in some way; and the last one, Turbine.ai, adopted it with my lead.
 It's been quite a journey for me since I first encountered the technology in 2015, not long after securing my first full time role as a software engineer at a SaaS startup.
 Back in those days, the only major cloud vendor that had a managed public K8s offering was Google Cloud Platform (GKE).
 The tech was fresh and all backend engineers at our company were pretty hyped about migrating to GKE from Heroku.